sandra-liedtke/ti_scraper/README.md

 ### Configuration Options

 There are some configurations that may be modified before running the related script:
+ - To consider RSS feeds for scraping, the url to the respective XML-file can be added to or deleted from the `rss_feeds` section.
+These articles will not be considered by the summarizer
  - To change the websites to be scraped, just add different links in the `webpages` section and/or remove existing links
  - In articles_config can be some `stopwords` defined to remove all entries which contain these stopwords
  - keywords_config does not contain a stopword section, but in the `keywords` part can be search words defined.
 Only entries containing these keywords will be kept in the result